Vision-iOS/Documentation/README.md

 - Subject to obtaining an immediate and precise response.
 - Tends to interface with one's smartphone if it does not have adequate information available.
 - Open to innovations that exploit artificial intelligence.
-- In charge of, in part, one's own privacy.
+- In charge of, in part, one's privacy.

 ## Personas
 Below are the three personas representing the set of reference users for the application.